 Sadly, we do have our part of guilt as well, because we allow the global governments to use our money for such primitive purposes: murder and destruction.
 There is still time to put an end to this madness and start creating a positive future for the human species.
 Sooner rather than later, we must get rid of these “royal” blood-sucking parasites and start governing ourselves.

-Here are 9 Things That Could Positively Effect the World if we Re-Directed our Resources from the War Machine
+Here are 9 Things That Could Positively Affect the World if we Re-Directed our Resources from the War Machine:

 1. Evacuated Tube Transportation Technology - aka ET3 or ETT

 Transportation should be clean, green, fast, comfortable and affordable for all; It must also be financially sustainable on a global level.
 ET3 is literally “Space Travel on Earth”.
 ET3 is silent, low cost, safe, faster than jets, and is electric: